warofexodus89/fabula_ultima_csb/README.md

 <p align="center"><img src="../media/fabula-ultima-cover.webp"></p>

 **Dislaimer:** These templates are **NOT** official.
 I personally use them in my own games but it can be use as a basic character sheet for new players trying out the game.
 As of current release, the template only caters for the **base game**.
+So feel free to draw inspiration from it to apply to your own CSB sheets! :)

+You can find both PC/NPC and item templates under '**Templates**'.
+The CSS file is mostly meant for styling the PC template; though you might notice some of it applying to the item templates as well (it still look pleasant!).

 There will be updates and changes to the templates as I improve on it to cater for my own game sessions.

-You can find both PC/NPC and item templates under 'Templates'.
-The CSS file is mostly meant for styling the PC template; though you might notice some of it applying to the item templates as well (still look pleasant!).

 ## Table of Contents